 background-color : symbol?

-keep-all-lines keeps all the lines of a quad on the same page.
-Activated only when value is "true".
-Be careful with this option — it’s possible to make a single quad that is longer than one page, in which case quadwriter will ignore the setting to prevent an impossible situation.
+If the value (of one or both attributes) is "all", then all the lines of the quad are kept on the same page.
+Be careful with this option — it’s possible to make a single quad that’s longer than one page, in which case quadwriter will ignore the setting to prevent the annihilation of the universe.

 keep-with-next : symbol?